Peoria Street Bridge Replacement

 The existing 60-year-old bridge narrows Peoria Street from six lanes to four, creating a bottleneck.
 This contributes to delays and operational inefficiencies at the Peoria Street and Fitzsimons Parkway intersection.
 Additionally, the sidewalks throughout the project area are substandard.
 This project aims to address these issues by improving travel operations, enhancing connectivity for travelers, reducing greenhouse gas emissions, minimizing injuries and crashes, and increasing mobility for all populations.

-The project is currently in the conceptual design phase.
-Given physical constraints and technical requirements, the team will prepare the most promising conceptual design to move forward with based on an initial screening process.
 As the project advances, there will be opportunities for the community to review and provide feedback on the design.
 The survey seeking input on your experience with Peoria Street between Fitzsimons Parkway/MLK Jr. Boulevard and 30th Avenue is now closed.
 Thanks to everyone who participated.
-We will continue to update this page as the project progresses.
+A summary of the survey responses is provided below.

 Project Location